Dash-Industry-Forum/dash.js/docs/site/pages/developers/architecture/dependency-injection.md

 player.extend('AbrController', MyAbrControllerFactory, true /* override */);
 ```

-- With `override: true` the custom factory replaces the built-in module.
+- With `override: true`, dash.js creates the built-in instance and replaces only matching public methods with methods
+  from the extension.
+The extension receives `this.parent` to call the original implementation.
-- With `override: false` the custom object is merged over the built-in instance — useful to override single methods.
+- With `override: false`, the custom object replaces the built-in module completely.
 - Inside an extended module, `this.factory` and `this.context` are injected, so built-in singletons can be looked up
   via `this.factory.getSingletonInstance(this.context, 'VideoModel')`.